dragonflydb/documentation/docs/managing-dragonfly/operator/grafana-guide.md

 ## Create Prometheus Service

-Create a prometheus Service to let Grafana access prometheus trough it.
+Create a prometheus Service to let Grafana access prometheus through it.
 If you already have a Prometheus Service object, move to the next step.

 ```